AstronautLab/postie-test/README.md

 # Specification

 This repository is a clean laravel 5.7 installation.
-Clone this repository and submit a PR.
+Fork this repository and submit a PR when complete.

 The system needs to: